 Meet the Expert

-Bonny Albo is a relationship expert who has written about online dating for About.com, and has been featured in the New York Times, and Reader's Digest.
+Bonny Albo is a relationship expert who has written about online dating for Dotdash and has been featured in The New York Times and Reader's Digest.

 As a dating expert, this question comes up often.
 Below, let's jump in as to what "420 friendly" means in a dating profile and why it might be important to you.